ash973/ash973/README.md

 * Experience working with startups, NGOs, and open innovation sprints
 * Actively learning and practicing Data Structures and Algorithms (DSA) in C++
 * Selected among 10 students from NSUT for an exclusive Campus Tour at Samsung R\&D, Noida
+* Selected as a SheFi Scholar (Season 14) to explore Web3, DeFi, and Blockchain with global women leaders
 * Classical Odissi dancer (15+ years), CCRT Scholar, and G20 Cultural Performer